calaldees/blog/reviews/kryptonian-epic.md

   * DC GRAPHIC NOVEL [SUPERMAN: AMERICAN ALIEN](https://www.dc.com/graphic-novels/superman-american-alien-2015/superman-american-alien) 2016
     * [amazon.co.uk](https://www.amazon.co.uk/Superman-American-Alien-Max-Landis/dp/1401262562)
     * The first 7 comic books of the Kryptonian Epic
-    * (I got this second hand after I had watched most of the videos below - it filled in some gaps but did missing this not stop me enjoying the video pitches)
+    * (I got this second hand after I had watched most of the videos below - it filled in some gaps but this did not stop me enjoying the video pitches)
   * Youtube [announcement](https://www.youtube.com/watch?v=7EScNz-wywY) 2020 8min
     * Max Landis announces a continuation to 'Superman: America Alien' to be delivered as theatre/pitches on his youtube channel
     * Make superman work as a character and a world